J. G. Strijdom: Prime minister

 On 30 November 1954, Strijdom was elected leader of the National Party and thus the Prime Minister of South Africa after the resignation of Malan and against the latter's will; Malan had preferred the more moderate Havenga, Minister of Finance, as his successor.
 However, Strijdom was popular among NP party members and people trusted him to push things smoothly forward towards a republic, something Malan was considered to be only lukewarm about as it would enrage the United Kingdom and jeopardise South Africa's international standing.
 During Strijdom's term as prime minister, he began moves to sever ties with the British monarchy, and deepened the Afrikaner ascendency in South Africa, while strengthening the policy of apartheid, including through the Group Areas Development Act.

 With regard to racial policies, he believed strongly in the perpetuation of White minority and thus Afrikaner rule through the removal of Cape Coloured voters from the common voters roll and put on a separate Coloured voters roll electing separate (White) representatives, which Malan initiated but could not push through, and was only accomplished in 1960, under Strijdom's successor.
 Strijdom was an open proponent of crude baasskap (white supremacy or white domination).
 The extended Treason Trial of 156 activists (including Nelson Mandela) involved in the Freedom Charter, happened during Strijdom's term in office.
 He also managed to further extend the NP's parliamentary seats during the general election in 1958.
 Strijdom's government also severed diplomatic relations with the Soviet Union.
 The Suez Crisis gave a geopolitical victory, as closure of the passage through the war-ridden Suez Canal made Western oil transports dependent upon the Cape of Good Hope and thus the goodwill of the South African Navy, making the question of the regime's survival less precarious.

 During his last year in office, Strijdom's weak health led to long terms of absence.
-He died on 24 August 1958 in Cape Town and was succeeded by Hendrik Verwoerd as head of the NP, securing the radical faction's drive towards a complete break with Britain and abolition of the Union in 1961.
+He died on 24 August 1958 in Cape Town and was succeeded by Hendrik Verwoerd as head of the NP, securing the radical faction's drive towards a complete break with Britain and establishment of the Republic in 1961.
 Strijdom is interred in the Heroes' Acre, a cemetery in Pretoria.

 Personal life

 Strijdom was nicknamed "The Lion of the North", because of his aggression and forthrightness.

 Strijdom married the actress Margaretha van Hulsteyn in 1924, but they divorced within a year.
 His second wife was Susan de Klerk, aunt of future president F W de Klerk.
-She bore Strijdom two children: Johannes and Estelle.
-His widow Susan died in 1999 and daughter Estelle (Crowson), in 2009.
+They had two children.